My Dinner

 Dave and I at the Ubaka U Rwanda Centre with some of the boys

-It was a fascinating experience meeting those boys who had such difficult pasts, but were so full of life and enthusiasm.
-What touched me most is how grateful they were for the little things that we in Europe take for granted.
-One boy told me that when was 7 and living on the street, he never imagined that he was ever going back to school.
-He is 16 now and attending secondary school.
+Meeting those boys was a fascinating experience.
+Despite having such difficult pasts, they were so full of life and enthusiasm.
+What touched me most was how grateful they were for things that many of us in the West take for granted.
+One boy told me that when he was 7 years old and living on the street, he never imagined he would ever go back to school.
+He was 16 when we met him, and attending secondary school.

 Ubaka U Rwanda